huggingface/blog/ml-director-insights-4.md

 **Mercado Libre:** The biggest company in Latam and the eCommerce & fintech omnipresent solution for the continent

 #### **1. How has ML made a positive impact on e-commerce?**
-I would say that ML made possible the impossible in a few cases (like fraud prevention in general) and in the vast majority of the others, optimized processes and flows in ways we wouldn't imagine.
+I would say that ML made the impossible possible in specific cases like fraud prevention and optimized processes and flows in ways we couldn't have imagined in a vast majority of other areas.

 In the middle, there are applications where ML enabled a next-level of UX that otherwise would be very expensive (but maybe possible).
 For example, the discovery and serendipity added to users' journey navigating between listings and offers.

-We ran search, recommendations, ads, credit-scoring, moderations, forecasting of several key aspects, logistics, and lot’s more core units with Machine Learning optimizing at least one of its fundamental metrics.
+We ran search, recommendations, ads, credit-scoring, moderations, forecasting of several key aspects, logistics, and a lot more core units with Machine Learning optimizing at least one of its fundamental metrics.

 We even use ML to optimize the way we reserve and use infrastructure.